Skip to main content

 The default configuration of N|Solid will only start up the agent partially, the Agent thread will start, but it will not perform any automated checks or attempt to send any observability data anywhere without an endpoing configured.

-To connect to an N|Solid Console Server, the minimum configuration for starting the N|Solid Agent with observability in place is the NSOLID_SAAS or NSOLID_COMMAND address for either your N|Solid SaaS Server instance, or your on-premise N|Solid Console Server.
+To connect to an N|Solid Console Server, the minimum configuration for starting the N|Solid Agent with observability in place is the NSOLID_SAAS or NSOLID_GRPC or NSOLID_COMMAND address for either your N|Solid SaaS Server instance, or your on-premise N|Solid Console Server.
 This will enable it to handshake and successfully complete the connection and the N|Solid Console Server will complete the networking setup configuration.

 Running with the Agent Disabled

-If no configuration options are set for any of NSOLID_SAAS, NSOLID_COMMAND, NSOLID_STATSD, or NSOLID_OLTP defined to instruct it where to send data, the agent is created but most functionality is disabled and the runtime will behave just like unmodified Node.js.
+If no configuration options are set for any of NSOLID_SAAS, NSOLID_GRPC, NSOLID_COMMAND, NSOLID_STATSD, or NSOLID_OLTP defined to instruct it where to send data, the agent is created but most functionality is disabled and the runtime will behave just like unmodified Node.js.

 When running in this mode, the N|Solid JavaScript API will still be active, including the nsolid.start function that can be used to configure and start the N|Solid Agent's communication channels.